David Ferrer: 2008–2009: Two consecutive Davis Cup titles

 Representing Spain at the 2008 Summer Olympics, Ferrer was eliminated by Janko Tipsarević in the first round.
 At the US Open, Ferrer reached the third round as the fourth seed, where he lost Kei Nishikori, ranked 126, in one of the biggest upsets of the tournament.
 Ferrer saved five match points before losing the match.
-Seeded first at the China Open in Beijing, Ferrer was defeated by Israeli Dudi Sela in the second round 3–6, 3–6.
-Following a first-round bye, sixth-seeded Ferrer lost in the second round of the Madrid Masters to fellow Spaniard Feliciano López 4–6, 6–7.
+Seeded first at the China Open in Beijing, Ferrer was defeated by Dudi Sela in the second round.
+Ferrer lost in the second round of the Madrid Masters to fellow Spaniard Feliciano López.

 Ferrer began his Season at the Heineken Open losing to Sam Querrey in the semifinals.
 At the Australian Open, he was upset by Marin Čilić in the third round.
 He then bounced back with a semifinal showing at the SA Tennis Open falling to Jérémy Chardy after dominating the first set, in a tightly contested second and third set.
 He reached his first final of the year at the Dubai Tennis Championships, losing to Novak Djokovic in straight sets.
 However, he bounced back defeating Novak Djokovic in a Davis Cup tie.
 At the Masters 1000 BNP Paribas Open and Sony Ericsson Open, he was able to reach the fourth round, losing to Andy Roddick and Juan Martín del Potro, respectively.

 In the clay season, Ferrer played his first event at the Monte-Carlo Rolex Masters.
 After cruising through the first two rounds, he was routed by Fernando Verdasco.
 He rebounded by reaching the final of the Barcelona Open Banco Sabadell, losing to Rafael Nadal in the final.
 However, the Spaniard suffered early loses at the Internazionali BNL d'Italia, Estoril Open, and Mutua Madrileña Madrid Open.
 At the French Open, he fell to surprise finalist Robin Söderling in the third round.
 He played his Wimbledon warm-up at the Ordina Open and was upset by compatriot Iván Navarro in the quarterfinals.
 At Wimbledon, Ferrer suffered another third-round loss in a Grand Slam, this time falling to Czech Radek Štěpánek in five sets.

-Ferrer then came back to clay at the International German Open, where he was able to reach his fifth semifinal of the year, but lost to Russian Nikolay Davydenko.
+Ferrer then came back to clay at the International German Open, where he reached his fifth semifinal of the year, but lost to Nikolay Davydenko.
 However, the Spaniard had an abysmal US Open Series, losing in the third round of 2009 Western & Southern Financial Group Masters and in the second round of the Rogers Cup and the US Open.
 He then suffered back-to-back first-round loses at the Proton Malaysian Open and China Open, losing to Mikhail Youzhny and Fernando González.
-He also fell to eventual semifinalist Feliciano López in the second round of the Shanghai ATP Masters 1000.
-He was the defending champion at the Valencia Open 500, but withdrew prior to his second-round match against compatriot Albert Montañés due to a hamstring injury.
+He also fell to Feliciano López in the second round of the Shanghai ATP Masters 1000.
+He was the defending champion at the Valencia Open 500, but withdrew prior to his second-round match against Albert Montañés due to a hamstring injury.
 He then helped Spain capture the Davis Cup title, when he defeated Radek Štěpánek in five sets.